Interval Color Wheel

 For example, in the key of C, the note C is the tonic (1) of the key, and it's also the fifth (5) of the F chord (F-A-C).
 In the key of C, when playing a C note over an F chord, it can be helpful to understand the note in both of those contexts.

 By a happy coincidence, it also turns out that using color-coded intervals adds an intuitive dimension to learning about harmony and memorizing intervals on the fretboard.
-The colors make it easier to see how different chords relate to each other, and they seem to aid memorization and recall (perhaps because colors and numbers are processed by different hemispheres of the brain).
+The colors make it easier to see how different chords relate to each other, and they seem to aid memorization and recall (perhaps because colors, numbers, and sound are processed by different parts of the brain).

 Why the color wheel?